 Students typically begin work experience after their second or third year and may choose to continue to work part time during the academic year.
 The 800 hours required is often made up of more than one placement.

 Interns are typically paid in the range of $19 – $32 per hour (Summer of Tech, summer 2021/22 the mean was $25.00), depending on the work offered and student experience.
 We expect interns to be offered fixed-term employment contracts which will also address common concerns around ownership of intellectual property and non-disclosure.

 Without an employment contract and pay, interns by default own any copyright and IP they create (for example, see Copyright Act 2013, section 21).
 This may muddy the waters on who owns ‘your’ IP.
 Please talk to us about what this means and expect that you should also seek independent legal advice.
 Of course everyone's preference is that you pay students rather than lawyers.

 What can we expect from students

-Our Engineering degree is popular in part because we specialise in IT.
+Our Engineering degree is popular in part because we specialise in tech.
 There is no requirement for our students to learn unrelated topics aimed at general engineering disciplines (as required at other NZ Universities).
-Instead it builds the popular Computer Science degree and adds engineering aspects that are relevant to the IT workplace.
+Instead it builds on the popular Computer Science degree and adds engineering aspects that are relevant to the tech workplace.

 - programming and computer science